robintsunny/StudyGuideNotes/data_structures.md

 3. Dequeue the first node and move to the next node
 4. Repeat enqueuing of all the next node's connected nodes
 5. Repeat dequeue and enqueue until all nodes are visited

+### Give an example of a use-case for Topological Sort
+Installing file packages with dependencies

+### What is a difference between Topological Sort and DFS?
+Topological sort prints out vertices in an order where no vertices come before their parent.
+DFS prints out one node's descendant nodes in succession with no regard to other nodes

+### On which types of Graphs can we do a topological sort?

+### What data structure do we use to assist with the topological sort algorithm?